-The General Data Protection Regulation (GDPR) will be enforceable THIS May 25th!
+The General Data Protection Regulation (GDPR) will be enforceable May 25th 2018!
 The implications for businesses that operate in Europe and collect user data are significant and are certainly not something to be taken lightly.

 For the uninitiated, the GDPR is designed to harmonize data privacy laws across Europe, to protect and empower all EU citizens data privacy and to reshape the way organizations across the region approach data privacy.
 For industries like online publishing, the way user data is collected and managed is about to change.
 In a big way!

 Brendan Woods, one of our Team Leads, has been leading our research on this and how it will be impacting our clients.
 As part of this, he ran an internal training session.
 Seeing how widely relevant these laws are to the industries we serve, we’ve recorded it to share with you.